 A statement about the work (250 words, max)

-How you intend to use the Bakery’s studio facilities, and
+How you intend to use the Bakery’s studio facilities

 Two references (and describe the relationship to applicant)